 New York may epitomize over-the-top luxury stays, but the city has its fair share of chic, cheap hotels.
 Take citizenM New York Times Square, a hip sleep that's modern (low-slung leather couches, lipstick-red accents) and playful (tablets in rooms control lighting and DJ-curated tunes).
 We love the wraparound rooftop terrace, grab-n-go wine bar and housemade breakfast spread (for free!).

 With 11 locations in some of Europe's hottest cities, from Copenhagen to Berlin, the Generator mini-empire has turned the notion of the youth hostel on its head.
-These outposts are more like funky boutique hotels, filled with avant garde design, hip public spaces and tres desirable features like rooftop bars.
+These outposts are more like funky boutique hotels, filled with avant-garde design, hip public spaces and très desirable features like rooftop bars.
 The Paris location, for instance, sports retro-inspired furniture like leather butterfly chairs, industrial-chic warehouse light fixtures and Hans Wegner-style seats in the Moroccan-inspired chill-out zone.

 Room Mate Grace, New York

 Her name is Grace.
-She's stylish, cool, lives smack in the center of Times Square and has the keys to unlocking the best of the city.
+She's stylish, cool, lives smack in the center of Times Square, and has the keys to unlocking the best of the city.
 That's the concept behind Room Mate Grace, the first NY outpost of the Madrid-based Room Mate chain.
-All 139 guestrooms are done up in loud, colorful wallpaper, comfy beds dressed with Egyptian cotton linens, abundant closet space and mod cons like free WiFi and flat-screen LCD TVs.
+All 139 guestrooms are done up in loud, colorful wallpaper, comfy beds dressed with Egyptian cotton linens, abundant closet space, and mod cons like free WiFi and flat-screen LCD TVs.
 The hotel’s best asset is the lobby's aquarium-like swimming pool and the blond-wood paneled bar, where a young crowd gathers for late night drinks and bites.

 25hours Hotel Bikini Berlin

 The ever-growing 25 Hours brand has reinvented the chic affordable hotel in cities across Europe.
-The whimsical design and urban jungle theme of the Berlin flagship come courtesy of native Werner Aisslinger: expect design coups like a vertical garden, a "jungle" sauna with views of the Berlin Zoo and a buzzy rooftop bar with regular DJ sets and killer views over the city.
-Throw in free bicycle and Mini Cooper rentals and you've got a winning formula in anyone's language.
+The whimsical design and urban jungle theme of the Berlin flagship come courtesy of native Werner Aisslinger: expect design coups like a vertical garden, a "jungle" sauna with views of the Berlin Zoo, and a buzzy rooftop bar with regular DJ sets and killer views over the city.
+Throw in free bicycle and Mini Cooper rentals and you've got a winning formula in any language.

 Wanderlust Hotel, Singapore